martinreus/RF24Network/README.md

 # martinreus 2015 - This is a work in progress!

-Lots of bugs and broken functionality!
-( Shouldn't be commiting on master, by the way =P )
+Currently implementing a simplified way to connect and RELIABLY send packets (in a TCP-ish manner) over the original implementation of the excelent F24Network library.
+This library is optimized for usage with arduino, since its footprint is pretty low but still provides mesh networking capabilities between several nodes.

-Currently implementing a simplified way to connect and reliably send packets over the original implementation of this excelent F24Network library from maniacbug.
+This library depends on the RF24 library (https://github.com/TMRh20/RF24.git), commit hash a46779fad0f52ffffd1e43a4fd1e3214aed17011

 ## What has been developed so far: